Chart Color Schemes

 Wingham is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Wingham's population is around 5,432 as of November 2025.
 This reflects an increase of 37 people since the 2021 Census, which reported a population of 5,395 people.
-The change is inferred from the estimated resident population of 5,400 from the ABS as of June 2024 and an additional 27 validated new addresses since the Census date.
+The change was inferred from the estimated resident population of 5,400 from the ABS as of June 2024 and an additional 27 validated new addresses since the Census date.
 This level of population equates to a density ratio of 88 persons per square kilometer.
 Population growth for the area was primarily driven by interstate migration that contributed approximately 56.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population